UnifiedPush/common-proxies/README.md

 ![UnifiedPush service connection diagram](https://unifiedpush.org/img/diagram.png)

 Common-Proxies is most commonly used to do the following:
-  1. Adding UnifiedPush compatibility to a [Gotify](//gotify.net) server.
   1. Self-Hosting the [Matrix](//matrix.org) to UnifiedPush push gateway.
   1. App Developers only: Running embedded FCM distributor.